mdda/mdda.github.io/_posts/OSS/2014-06-01-install-AMD-radeon-drivers-on-FC20.md

 ### Fixing the bugs...

-Probably have to fix it up.
+Probably have to fix up the source (this was particularly true for fglrx-14.20, whereas the fglrx-14.301... worked first time).

 The best way to do this is to run two terminals :